the-bos/the-bos.github.io/_posts/2025-06-17-the-3t-framework-for-evals.markdown

 {% endraw %}

-> **TL;DR:** Agent evals are essential — but too often vague and brittle.
+> **TL;DR:** Agent evals are essential — yet too often vague and unstable in practice.
-The 3T framework (Text, Tools, Truth) offers a concrete yet flexible foundation for evaluating agents, whether in offline tests or live monitoring.
+The 3T agent evaluation framework (Text, Tools, Truth) offers a concrete yet flexible foundation for evaluating agents, whether in offline tests or live monitoring.
 This post shows how to evaluate agent responses, actions, and real-world correctness, with relatable examples that move you from guesswork to grounded, scalable evals and a UX your agents can be proud of.

 ## 🎤 "Agent evals are your most precious IP."